Information Governance

 When using personal information for research purposes, the information is anonymised/pseudonymised to avoid the identification of a person, unless you have agreed that your personal information can be used for the research project.

-DET and its Schools do not sell personal information to any other organisation for the purposes of selling products.
+DET and its Schools do not sell personal information to any other organisation.

 The law provides you with several rights to control the processing of your personal information: